sendecomp/latex-templates/README.md

 2. Presentation

 #### Notes
 - The styles for the Paper w/ Cover Sheet Template only work for Article document types.
-If you need to create a cover sheet for IEEE papers (IEEEtran), a cover sheet generating mechanism built into it.
+If you need to create a cover sheet for IEEE papers (IEEEtran), a cover sheet generating mechanism is built in, thankfully.